-How Camps Work: Summer Camp Operations & Responsibilities
+How Camps Work:

 Summer camps are a home away from home for children and planning this kind of a retreat for an entire summer takes a lot of work!
+Depending on your job at a summer camp, you may or may not be involved with the aspects of planning for the care and enjoyment of campers, but it is important to understand who is responsible for these things.

 Operating a summer camp begins long before summer, or even spring.
 As soon as camp is over for the year, most camps immediately begin planning for the next year’s camp.
 Typically, this job belongs to the administration.
 The first steps is to review the year that has just ended, and camp staff members usually take part in a meeting to discuss what went right and what went wrong.
 At larger camps, a report is filed to the board of directors or trustees.